cakephp/docs/en/console-and-shells.rst

 :php:meth:`Cake\\Console\\Shell::out()` supports 3 types of output by default.

 * QUIET - Only absolutely important information should be marked for quiet output.
-* NORMAL - The default level, and normal usage
+* NORMAL - The default level, and normal usage.
-* VERBOSE - Mark messages that may be too noisy for everyday use, but helpful for debugging as VERBOSE
+* VERBOSE - Mark messages that may be too noisy for everyday use, but helpful for debugging as VERBOSE.

 You can mark output as follows::